-major power groupings-centered on annulment proceedings on the grounds that James Albany, the 1st Earl of Arran and Angus. was therefore still living and her Both of the former were pro-French. marriage to Angus thus bigamous.
-The childless Albany was the king's heir Though her case was promptly dismissed apparent.
-Arran was next in line for the by the Catholic Church, Margaret throne.
-Albany, however, would have continued to search for factors that been content to live the comfortable life might have invalidated her marriage to of a French nobleman had Angus.
-Her tenacity was rewarded circumstances not called him to almost a decade later, when she Scotland and had he not been discovered grounds for an annulment committed to three policies: 1) Maintaining rule by the House of that was granted 1527.
-She married again the following year and Henry VIII Stuart.
-2) Preserving the Franco-Scottish (then in the early stages of his alliance.
-3) Assuring that if James V dies relationship with Anne Boleyn) his succession would not be interfered condemned her on the grounds that with by Arran. divorce is immoral and her new He was, therefore, preferred by those outside the Arran and Angus orbits and marriage was adulterous.
+initiated Margaret annulment proceedings on the grounds that James was therefore still living and her marriage to Angus thus bigamous.
+Though her case was promptly dismissed by the Catholic Church, Margaret continued to search for factors that might have invalidated her marriage to Angus.
+Her tenacity was rewarded almost a decade later, when she discovered grounds for an annulment that was granted 1527.
+She married again the following year and Henry VIII (then in the early stages of his relationship with Anne Boleyn) condemned her on the grounds that divorce is immoral and her new marriage was adulterous.